CurryHouseReview

 Thursday 2nd October 2003

 "Well I suggested it, so obviously I've got to say it was good.
 But I actually thought it was.
 Pints of cider on draft and a chicken tikka sizzling special with masala sauce.
-What more can I say!""
+What more can I say!
+[Evidently not a lot.]"

 "Saucy on request!"